cockroachdb/docs/src/current/cockroachcloud/create-an-advanced-cluster.md

 VPC peering is available only for GCP clusters.
 For clusters deployed on AWS, you can [configure AWS PrivateLink]({% link cockroachcloud/network-authorization.md %}#aws-privatelink) after creating your cluster.
 [Azure Virtual Network Peering](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview) is not yet supported.
 Refer to [CockroachDB {{ site.data.products.advanced }} on Azure]({% link cockroachcloud/cockroachdb-advanced-on-azure.md %}).

 You can use CockroachDB {{ site.data.products.cloud }}'s default IP range and size (`172.28.0.0/14`) as long as it doesn't overlap with the IP ranges in your network.
 Alternatively, you can configure the IP range.
-If you add regions later, the IP range will be automatically populated for added regions.
+Each region consumes a `/19` CIDR range from the CIDR range configured during cluster creation.
+If you add a region later, the region's IP range will be automatically assigned from the cluster's CIDR range.

 1. In the **VPC Peering section**, select **Configure the IP range** to configure your own IP range.